 Foreign currency risk is the risk that the value of the future cash flow of the financial instrument will fluctuate because of changes in foreign exchange rates.
 Consequently, the Fund is exposed to the risk that the exchange rates of the various currencies may change in a manner that has an adverse effect on the value of the portion of the Fund's assets denominated in currencies other than the Canadian dollar.
 Foreign currency exposure arises from the holding of investments denominated in foreign currencies.
-A policy of hedging from 30 to 70 percent of the currency exposure is used to mititate this risk.
+A strategy of hedging a portion of the currency exposure is used to mitigate this risk.